dupinder/gRPC-MVN-SwaggerUI/README.md

 This Repo is a working gRPC application, inspired and enhanced versions of https://github.com/yrreddy0123/yrrhelp gRPCDemo and https://github.com/grpc-swagger/grpc-swagger.

+# Build proto, Stub and Run

+Congratulations everything is pre-configured

+BTW Default task is:

+    clean generate-sources compile install

+You just need to run `mvn install` from CMD Or from IDE just run `mvn build` option

 # Enable Swagger UI
 ## Step1: Enable Reflection